 I have OpenBSD running on a Raspberry Pi 3B+ as a home server hosting this wiki.
 I really enjoy the secure-by-default stance, quality documentation, and all the nice things they've added to the OS to help applications be more secure.
 It's quite well-suited for server applications.

-I used to run OpenBSD on my Lenovo Thinkpad X250 as a daily driver from 6.7 through 7.1, but something broke in the X windows system during the upgrade to 7.1 and I couldn't be bothered to fix it, so that Thinkpad runs Xubuntu these days.
-The Spectre/Meltdown mitigations and disabled Bluetooth are fantastic from a security standpoint, but don't lend themselves well to convenient computing like running an Ubuntu variant does.
+I used to run OpenBSD on my Lenovo ThinkPad X250 as a daily driver from 6.7 through 7.1, but something broke in the X windows system during the upgrade to 7.1 and I couldn't be bothered to fix it, so that ThinkPad runs Manjaro Linux these days.
+The Spectre/Meltdown mitigations and disabled Bluetooth are fantastic from a security standpoint, but don't lend themselves well to convenient computing like running a Linux distro does.

 - update system: